 You set up self-registration for person accounts from your community's Login & Registration page.
-Under Registration, select Allow external users to self-register and make sure that the Account field is empty.
-By removing the Account, new users are created as person accounts.
+Under Registration, select Allow external users to self-register.
+Make sure that the Account field is empty.
+When you remove the Account information, new users are created as person accounts.

-Salesforce creates separate person accounts for each self-registering user.
-Each user is assigned the default profile you specified while setting up self-registration and a default role.
-If you don't specify a role-either on the profile or via the self-registration Apex controller-Salesforce assigns the Worker role to the self-registering users.
-You can further customize this functionality by using the self-registration Apex controller (CommunitiesSelfRegController), but it's not required.
+Salesforce creates a separate person account for each self-registering user.
+Each user is assigned the default profile you specified while setting up self-registration.
+You can customize the self-registration functionality with the self-registration Apex controller (CommunitiesSelfRegController), but it's not required.